-A Joint Management & Liaison Committee (JM&LC) has been established consisting of representatives of the Parish Council and ES&R and meets quarterly and oversees the operational management and all the development work both now and in the future.
+A Joint Management & Liaison Committee (JM&LC) has been established consisting of representatives of the Parish Council and EH&L and meets quarterly and oversees the operational management and all the development work both now and in the future.
 This includes a review of the finances generated by the operational use.
 It is expected that in time, when the centre begins to provide a surplus from activities, some of this will go towards further development and enhancement and some the Parish Council can use for other needs around the village.

 The future vision and strategic focus for Holmes Chapel adopted by the Parish Council is: